← HazardNow Learn

 • Geopolitical, Markets, Infrastructure, Hazards, Space Weather: risk-pressure subscores where higher means more pressure.

-• Drivers: short phrases naming why the snapshot moved or what dominates context.
+• Drivers: short phrases naming why the reading moved or what dominates context.

 • Evidence: compact market/public-signal snippets.

-• Citations: public sources used by the snapshot; the UI may show only the first few titles.
+• Citations: public sources used by the reading; the UI may show only the first few titles.

 What can make this status change?